 - 1. Ensure the location, design and management of all new hazardous facilities maintain environmental and human health and safety. - 2.
-Have regard to industry codes of practice as a method of managing hazardous facilities.
+Have regard to industry codes of practice as a method of managing hazardous facilities and the use, storage and handling of Hazardous Substances.

-9.3 Activity lists
+9.3 Activity Lists